 - Wash sheets and pillowcases in very hot water over 130 degrees or use anti-allergen detergents or additives when washing bed sheets and clothes to kill dust mites.
 Don't dry sheets outside, since that brings more allergens inside.

-- Cover mattresses, box springs, and pillows with dust mite-proof covers.
+- Use covers on your mattresses, box springs, and pillows with dust mite-proof covers.

 - Wash your pets often with anti-allergen pet shampoos and use the pet dander solutions in between shampoos.